hitrohitro/AMCS-Navigator/README.md

 ## Need Help?

 - Run `docker-compose logs -f` to see live logs
+- Run `docker compose logs -f` to see live logs
 - Visit `/docs` endpoint for API documentation
 - Open an issue on GitHub with error details